eclipse/paho.mqtt.python/migrations.md

 * method `message_retry_set()` is removed

 They were not used in previous version, so you can just remove them if you used them.

+### Stop exposing private function/class

+Some private function or class are not longer exposed.
+The removed functions are:
+* base62
+* WebsocketWrapper

 ### Improved typing